Rowmotion on fences: Homomesies for arbitrary and self-dual fences

 from which the desired homomesy follows. \end{proof}

 \bfi

 \capt{The ideal complement map } \efi

 We now prove a general result about the $\chih$ statistic in orbits of self-dual posets which we will use later.
 To state it, we need some definitions.
 Suppose our poset $P$ is self-dual.
-In particular, this will be true if $P=F(\al)$ where $\al$ is a palindrome with an odd number of parts.
+In particular, this will be true if $P=F(\al)$ where $\al$ is a palindrome (that is, equal to its reversal) with an odd number of parts.
 So there is an order-reversing bijection $\ka:P\ra P$.
 Note that $I\in\cI(P)$ if and only if $\ka(I)\in\cU(P)$.
 This permits us to define the {\em ideal complement} (with respect to $\ka$) of $I\in\cI(P)$ as

 See Figure~\ref{Ibar} for an example in $\uF(3,3,3)$ where circles are black or white depending on whether they are in the ideal or not, respectively.
 The relationship with rowmotion is as follows. \ble Let $P$ be self-dual and fix an order-reversing bijection $\ka:P\ra P$.
 Then for all $I\in\cI(P)$ we have